ChameleonGeek/espressobin2021/README.md

 setenv bootcmd 'mmc dev 0; ext4load mmc 0:1 $kernel_addr $image_name;ext4load mmc 0:1 $fdt_addr $fdt_name;setenv bootargs $console root=/dev/mmcblk0p1 rw rootwait; booti $kernel_addr - $fdt_addr'
 saveenv
 ```
-9. Type "reset" and hit enter.
+8. Type "reset" and hit enter.
 The EspressoBin will now reboot.
-The EspressoBin will, of course, fail to boot if the microSD is not installed
+The EspressoBin will, of course, fail to boot into Ubuntu if the microSD is not installed
+9. Before you insert the microSD card, the 12v power and micro USB cable must be disconnected so the EspressoBin is fully powered down.

 ## 4. firstboot.sh
 This script will automatically run when you first boot into Ubuntu.
 It performs some initial setup which is necessary to begin the larger configuration script.
 It won't ask you any questions, but will display what it is doing as it is doing it.
 As soon as it is finished, it will run ebin-config.sh.
+1. Install the imaged microSD card into the EspressoBin MicroUSB slot.
+2. Follow steps 1 through 5 of `Configure the EspressoBin to boot from the microSD card` above
-1. Once the EspressoBin has completed booting into Ubuntu, log in.
+3. Once the EspressoBin has completed booting into Ubuntu, log in.
     1. The username is `root`
-    2. The password is blank.
+    2. There is no password
     3. Don't worry - ebin-config.sh will ask you for a new root password and assign it to root.
 It will also ask for a username and password for an interactive user.

+The script will prevent itself from automatically running on future boots.

 ## 5. ebin-config.sh
 This script will be downloaded by firstboot.sh and will automatically run after firstboot.sh finishes.
 This script is set up to ask as many questions as possible as early as possible.
 I hate being tethered to a computer while it chugs away asking the occasional question as much as you do...